Mothers day. What a horrible time!

 Wow!
 I never enjoyed Mothers’ Day whilst my own mother was still alive but this video takes things to a whole new level.
 We can only guess at what happened to this person that they felt it necessary to set fire to their own mother’s car and video the emergency services’ response.

 Well, that’s my take upon the title and contents of this video.
 Perhaps you have a different interpretation.
+In any case, it’s a testament to the power of our relationships with our others – whether those relationships are good or less so.

 But it’s a lovely day, isn’t it?!